2019 SPRING MEETING AND CHAMPIONSHIPS

 2. Method of Entry

-Entry will be through the ELLCGA online booking system.
-The appropriate entry fee must be paid when making the booking.
+Entry will be by online booking via BRS.
+The appropriate entry fee must accompany the online booking and booking must be made by the closing date.

 4. Starting Times and Groups

+Starting times will be posted on the County website as soon as possible after the closing date is past.
+Play will be in either twos or threes depending upon course availability and size of field.
 Players must start at the time established by the Committee.
 Starting times cannot be altered without the Committee’s authority.
-Rules 6-3a (If a player arrives at her starting point, ready to play, within 5 minutes after her starting time, the penalty for failing to start on time is 2 strokes at the first hole.
-Otherwise the penalty for breach of this rule is disqualification.) and 6-3b (A competitor must remain throughout the round in the group arranged by the Committee unless otherwise authorised by the Committee.
-Penalty for breach of this rule is disqualification.) apply.
+Rules 5-3a (If a player arrives at her starting point, ready to play, within 5 minutes after her starting time, the penalty for failing to start on time is 2 strokes at the first hole.
+Otherwise the penalty for breach of this rule is disqualification.) and 5-4b (A competitor must remain throughout the round in the group arranged by the Committee unless otherwise authorised by the Committee.
+Penalty for breach of this rule is disqualification) apply.
 Players are expected to be at the tee 5 minutes prior to teeing off.

 7. Distance Measuring Devices